kubecost/docs/grafana-cloud-integration.md

 EOF
 ```

 Then, making sure you are in the same directory as your \_kubecost\_rules.yaml\_, load the rules using `cortextool`.
-Replace address with your Grafana Cloud’s Prometheus endpoint (Remember to omit the /api/prom path from the endpoint URL).
+Replace the address with your Grafana Cloud’s Prometheus endpoint (Remember to omit the /api/prom path from the endpoint URL).

 ```Bash
 cortextool rules load \